urbanism3dot0/urbanism3dot0/README.md

 note: the term "crypto" is a shortcut to "cryptographic blockchain technology"

-## THE ZEROX DECENTRALIZED DESIGN AND DEVELOPMENT RESEARCH LAB
+## DECENTRALIZED DESIGN AND RESEARCH INSTITUTE
 #### URBANISM 3.0 WILL SHAPE THE FUTURE OF CITIES AND FORM THE METROPOLIS OF THE FUTURE
-We are introducing a research lab to help bridge the technologies and ecosystem of Ethereum with the field of Urbanism and to help shape the ultimate abstract foundational layer for  Urbanism 3.0:  A decentralised platform comprised of protocols and applications, built on top of a programmable blockchain enabling anyone to build new private cities and create their own arbitrary rules for ownership and governance of the commons.<br><br>
-Decentralised participation is at the heart of this project in which self-organised teams of international researchers come to the lab to collaborate on complex problems that necessitate progressive and shared ideas to construct our cities. <br><br>
+We are introducing a decentralized institute to help bridge the technologies and ecosystem of Ethereum with the field of Urbanism and to help shape the ultimate abstract foundational layer for  Urbanism 3.0:  A decentralised platform comprised of protocols and applications, built on top of a programmable blockchain enabling anyone to build new private cities and create their own arbitrary rules for ownership and governance of the commons.<br><br> Decentralised participation is at the heart of this institute in which self-organised teams of international researchers join to collaborate on complex problems that necessitate progressive and shared ideas to construct our cities. <br><br>
-This is a new type of lab that is organized as a collective on blockchain and functions as a platform allowing communities to pool their resources and collectively fund research for the cities of the future.
+This is a new type of institute that is organized as a collective on blockchain and functions as a platform allowing communities to pool their resources and collectively fund research for the cities of the future.
-The lab operates as an open-source research hub with permissionless access for open public discussion and joint development enabling all relevant disciplines to come together and increase collaboration across the field.Its native token economy creates a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br><br>
+The institute operates as an open-source research hub with permissionless access for open public discussion and joint development enabling all relevant disciplines to come together and increase collaboration across the field.<br>

+## RESEARCH DOMAIN
-The lab is a work in progress that challenges the norms of how we conceive, build and live within our environment.
+The Institute is a work in progress that challenges the norms of how we conceive, build and live within our environment.
 The crypto-ubanism framework of research is comprised of three pillars
-#### VISION
+#### FUTURE CITIES VISION: INTEGRATED STORYTELLING
+Urbanism 3.0 will be the first to decentralise the process of creating a vision for the future of our cities.
+How  will enable a global community to link different stories together and collectively shape the visions of our collective futures?<br>
+The challenge for cities will be to create stories that are compelling and interesting enough to get people to pay attention.
+They will also need to find ways to make sure that these stories are accessible to everyone, regardless of their level of technical expertise.
-* DDRL will be the first lab to decentralise the process of creating a vision for the future of our cities.
-Details TBD.
+$DDRL will be the first project to decentralise the process of creating a vision for the future of our cities.
+Each $DDRL holder serves as part of the storytelling process enabling them to vote on key aspects of a vision, including storyline, characters, and art.
 #### CITY FORMATION MODELS
 * Everything about design and growth models based on protocols
 #### PROTOCOLS